 Review Roundup: Harry Connick Jr. Brings A CELEBRATION OF COLE PORTER To Broadway!

-Harry Connick Jr - A Celebration of Cole Porter, honoring one of America's most respected songwriters, opens on Broadway tonight.
+Harry Connick Jr - A Celebration of Cole Porter, honoring one of America's most respected songwriters, just opened on Broadway last week.
 Featuring a vibrant, 25-piece orchestra and a modern, multi-media presentation, this entirely new production brings back to Broadway both the magic of Cole Porter's compositions and one of the world's most celebrated live performers.

 This all-new production is conceived and directed by Harry Connick, Jr., with scenic design by Beowulf Boritt and Alexis Distler, projection design by Beowulf Boritt and Caite Hevner, and lighting design by Ken Billington.